qenta-cee/shopware-qcp/README.md

 Be careful after installing/updating the plugin from the GitHub master branch.
 Your Shopware installation will notify you about an upgrade at the [Shopware store](http://store.shopware.com/wirecard01501/wirecard-checkout-page.html). **This upgrade will revert the plugin to the latest version on the Shopware store.**

 **For Shopware versions higher than 5.2.8 our plugin is incompatible with the _statistics plugin_ from Shopware AG.**
+**For Shopware versions 5.2.22 - 5.2.24 there can be problems with the shopversion from Shopware AG.**

 ## Wirecard Checkout Page
 Wirecard Checkout Page is designed to meet the ambitious demands of merchants offering a wide range of payment methods while at the same time fulfilling PCI DSS compliance.